skills/connect-the-dots/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-# Connect the Dots in a GitHub Repository
+# Connect the Dots in a GitHub repository

 <!--
   <<< Author notes: Start of the course >>>